Adjusting To Heightened Expectations

 Summertime is School time

 Rising 7th and 8th grade students attend residential camp in southern Pennsylvania with the faculty for two weeks in June.
 Students love their camp experience where swimming, outdoor play and overnight camping on the Appalachian Trail awaits them each summer.
 Daily reading time ensures students continue to develop their skills.
 Rising 6th graders attend a day camp program at the Academy's school building.

 All Academy students return to campus for four weeks of class in July.
-Incoming 6th grade students work on shoring up basic skills; 7th grade students study the Port of Baltimore in a unique partnership with the Association of Maryland Pilots; 8th grade students learn critical researching skills at the Enoch Pratt Library with a project studying the history of their neighborhoods.
+Incoming 5th and returning 6th grade students work on shoring up basic skills; 7th grade students study the Port of Baltimore in a unique partnership with the Association of Maryland Pilots; 8th grade students learn critical researching skills at the Enoch Pratt Library with a project studying the history of their neighborhoods.